victorlf/victorlf/README.md

 - 🔭 I’m currently working part-time at **SmartMentor**.
 Working with Flutter/Dart.

+- 🌱 I’m currently focusing in improve in **Flutter/Dart**.

+- 👯 I’m looking to collaborate on projects as a Flutter/Developer.

 <!-- - 👨‍💻 All of my projects are available at []() -->

 - 💬 Ask me about **Flutter/Dart**.
 Or about other technologies that compose [my stack](https://stackshare.io/victorlf/my-stack).